papundutta/The_Code_Zero/README.md

 Once you have the backend setup, log in to the admin panel at `http://localhost:8118` (see above) and click the `Download HTTPS Proxy CA Certificate` button.
 This will download the generated CA file which is required in order to proxy HTTPS requests.

-# Get involved
-There are many ways to getting involved with Watcher:

-Report bugs by opening Issues on GitHub.

-Request new features or suggest ideas (via Issues).

-Make pull-requests.

-Discuss bugs, features, ideas or issues.

-Share Watcher to your community (Twitter, Facebook...).